Cold Sore Recovery Timeline: Four Cases on the Labisan Lip Balm and Graviola Protocol (Day 0 to 120 Hours)

 The Bottom Line

 Four documented cases, four anatomical sites, four lifestyle triggers, one dual protocol.
 Day 0 outbreak, day 2 active healing with crust formation, day 5 near-complete resolution with only a faint residual mark.
-The Labisan formula delivers that timeline through five topical actives plus a systemic immune-support layer, applied four times daily on the lesion and taken three to four times daily as a capsule.
-The five-day window roughly halves the typical 7 to 10 day untreated HSV outbreak course.
+The Labisan formula delivers that timeline through 5 topical actives (22 percent non-nano zinc oxide blocking 80 percent UV at altitude, 5 percent 22:1 graviola fruit extract, manuka oil at therapeutic beta-triketone concentration, oregano oil with 60 to 80 percent carvacrol plus thymol, menthol) applied 4 times daily for 8 total topical applications across 48 hours, plus the systemic 8,000mg bioactive payload from 3 to 4 capsules per day.
+The 5-day resolution compresses the natural 7 to 10 day course by 2 to 5 days.
 Individual results depend on lesion stage at start of protocol, immune status, and adherence to the cadence.

-Labisan Protective Lip Balm and Labisan 22:1 Graviola Fruit Capsules are manufactured to EU pharmaceutical-grade standards.
+Labisan Protective Lip Balm ($24.99) and Labisan 22:1 Graviola Fruit Capsules ($44.99, 90 capsules per bottle, one month at 3 capsules per day) are manufactured to EU pharmaceutical-grade standards.
+95 years of alpine field testing since 1931, on Everest in 1953 with the Hillary and Tenzing expedition, 2,000+ verified reviews at 4.9 of 5.
 Free shipping on orders over $49, 30 day money back guarantee.

 Since 1931